zbmed-semtec/hybrid-doc-relevance-training/README.md

 ### Calculate Similarity Score

-To assess the similarity between two documents within the RELISH corpus, we employ either the [Cosine Similarity](https://github.com/zbmed-semtec/medline-preprocessing/tree/main/code/Cosine_Similarity) metric or [WMD (Word Mover’s) Distance](./docs/WMD.md).
+To assess the similarity between two documents within the RELISH corpus, we employ either the [Cosine Similarity](https://github.com/zbmed-semtec/medline-preprocessing/tree/main/code/Cosine_Similarity) metric or [WMD (Word Mover’s Distance)](./docs/WMD.md).
 This process enables the generation of a 4-column matrix cthat includes similarity scores for pre-existing pairs of PMIDs within our corpus, along with their corresponding relevance scores.

 ## Evaluation